Free Motion Quilting Tips

 1)Free motion quilting is a lot about keeping a rhythm.
 When you start, it might be helpful to decide what speed (NOT really slow nor flat out) is comfortable for you.

 If your machine doesn’t have different speed settings then put some sort of block under the foot pedal so when you mash it down it goes to that speed.
-That takes thinking about the speed and your foot out of the equation and helps you to concentrate!

 2) A good pair of “rubberized” garden gloves (less expensive than QUILTING GLOVES) to grip the quilt will help you move it more easily.
 Seriously, I’ve found these to work a treat!

 3) Be sure to have a large enough workspace that the quilt isn’t pulling either before or after it goes through the machine.
 If it drags before you’ll have shortened tighter stitches than you’re hoping for If it drags after it goes through the machine, you’ll have longer stitches than you’re hoping for.

 4) Start on small projects… practice, then make something small and simple, like a placemat or table runner.
 Gradually work up to things a bit larger to get the idea.
 Much of improving machine quilting skills is lot’s of practice to get a good feel for what you’re doing.